Hard questions for those who believe CO2 is causing climate change

 2. The details matter.
 If you say CO2 drives climate, and there is an obvious period from 2000–2015 where CO2 went up considerably and the earth’s average temperature didn’t change at all, and it happens again just a few years later, you can’t wave it away.
 You have to explain how your theory matches the data with a convincing degree of precision.

-3. The greenhouse effect is instantaneous — it happens at the speed of light.
+3. The greenhouse effect is instantaneous — it happens at roughly the speed of light.
 You knew that, right?

-Question 1: What drives the yearly temperature cycle?
+Question 2: What drives the yearly temperature cycle?

 The earth is closest to the sun in January, when it’s summer in Sydney and winter in New York.
 That’s because the earth’s orbit isn’t exactly round, and it isn’t centered: